gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 Instead, what we're going to do is set up a series of two actions to be taken upon receiving an email.
 The actions are:

-1. Save the email as a file in an S3 bucket.
+1. Save the email as a binary blog in an S3 bucket.
 This is a "direct" action supported natively by the SES machinery.
-2. Fetch the file frmo the S3 bucket and send it as an email to some other email address.
+2. Fetch the file from the S3 bucket and send it as an email to some other email address.
 This is not a native SES action, so instead we're going to implement that through a call to AWS Lambda (with the code of the Lambda function itself kindly provided by [the AWS blog post][aws]).